Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/zenithal_wcs_validation_notes.md

 - centered `HPC` bounds reporting
   - the script reports both the raw image-footprint bounds and the centered display bounds used by the JHV `HPC` screen mapping
+- full pixel-center validation for `CAR`
+  - using the effective linear transform (`PC * CDELT`) together with the native `CRLN-CAR / CRLT-CAR` axis semantics
+- inverse `CAR`
+  - plane -> world lon/lat, checked by the same round-trip strategy

 Not compared against Astropy: